Best Mobile Ad Formats and Ad Sizes to Increase Viewability and Revenue

 Display ads in mobile brought in $10+ billion in revenue this year.

 What are the right mobile ad formats and the best mobile ad sizes?
-The question never gets old and publishers are still searching for the right answer.
-Well, as an SSP, we decided to put an end to curating this ultimate guide.
+The question never gets old, and publishers are still searching for the right answer.

 From best-performing mobile ad sizes to IAB’s rising mobile ad units, you’ll learn everything to double your mobile ad revenue.

-According to eMarketer, US advertisers will spend $105.34 billion on mobile advertising, up by 20.7% than the previous year.
-Another interesting piece of data compiled by Statista shows that 52.6% of all the traffic is originated from mobile devices by the end of 2019.
+According to Statista, US advertisers will spend $400 billion on mobile advertising in 2024, a 17.2% increase from the previous year.
+Another interesting piece of data compiled shows that 55% of the website traffic originated from mobile devices, and 92.3% of internet users use mobile devices to access the internet.

 Hence, it is obvious that both users and advertisers are getting into mobile every year.
-And, they aren’t going to slow down.
-As a publisher, you know where the focus should be?
+And they aren’t going to slow down.
+As a publisher, do you know where the focus should be?

-Of course, search and social are also booming and contributing to the growth in mobile advertising.
-But that doesn’t mean there’s nothing left for you.
-In fact, brand marketers are open to putting ads on your site if you have the right formats and ad sizes in place.
+According to the IAB revenue report, Mobile ad revenue is increasing more YoY than the desktop.
+This statistic means that brand marketers are open to putting ads on your site only if you have the right formats and ad sizes in place.

-Besides, ensuring you have the right ad sizes/formats increases your CPMs, viewability, and engagement rates.
-So, in this guide, we’ll be exploring the right mobile ad formats, standard mobile ad sizes, and learning how to pick the right ones for your site.
+Besides, ensuring the right ad sizes/formats increases your CPMs, viewability, and engagement rates.
+So, in this guide, we’ll explore the right mobile ad formats and standard mobile ad sizes and learn how to pick the right ones for your site.

-With everyone coming up with their own and rich-media mobile ad formats, it is easy to get overwhelmed and confused.
+With everyone creating their own rich-media mobile ad formats, it is easy to get overwhelmed and confused.
 But as a publisher, do you really need to display all the fancy ad formats to your users?

 Ask questions and make sure there is a rising demand for the format.
 Else, you would be sacrificing the user experience for nothing.
 Let’s start with the standard ad formats and ad sizes that have buyers all around the globe.

-Standard mobile banner ads are the most popular and widely-used ad format to monetize mobile traffic.
+Standard mobile banner ads are the most popular and widely used format for monetizing mobile traffic.
 Both publishers and advertisers flock towards the banner ads as soon as they’re into mobile advertising.
-That being said, you can expect to face some hiccups from the ad fraudsters while running IAB banner ad units.
+That being said, you can expect to face some hiccups from ad fraudsters while running IAB banner ad units.

 Why should you try it?